bchristie/PdfWriterService/README.md

 ###Summary

 Simple WCF service that has a few versioned endpoints, including an added method for returning a very simple PDF file.
-The service is ment to demonstrate how you would up-version a WCF service when you make changes to the schema or parameters.
+The service is meant to demonstrate how you would up-version a WCF service when you make changes to the schema or parameters.

 ###Credits